indarsinghrajawt/AI-Analytics-Dashboard/README.md

 5. Car Price Dataset

 💡 Learning Outcomes
-- From this project, i am learn:
+- From this project, i learn:
 1. How to build a Streamlit app
 2. How to preprocess CSV data
 3. How to train ML models